samuelamofa/Restaurant-Management-System/PRISMA_SETUP_REPORT.md

 Once these are resolved, the system is ready for:
 - ✅ Local development
-- ✅ Railway production deployment
+- ✅ Vercel production deployment
 - ✅ Automatic migration resolution
 - ✅ Prisma Client generation

 **All migration resolution scripts are in place and ready to use when DATABASE_URL is available.**